 Traditional Japanese courses are still available at language schools or with private tutors and are the best option for those who prefer an older method, with face-to-face and a lot of conversation.

-Many of the Japanese teachers in Brazil are either immigrants or Brazilians who have lived in Japan, since the strength of the migratory movement between the two countries it was always very big.
-This possibility makes teaching much more complete and detailed.
+Many of the Japanese teachers in Brazil are either immigrants or Brazilians who have lived in Japan, as the strength of the migration movement between the two countries has always been very significant.
+This possibility makes the teaching much more comprehensive and detailed.

 2. Online courses